 10.And moreover, I, my brothers, and my servants are lending them money and grain.
 Let us leave off, I pray, this usury.

-15. But the former governors who were before me made themselves burdensome to the people, for they had taken from them bread, and wine, besides forty shekels of silver.
+15. But the former governors who were before me made themselves burdensome to the people, for they had taken from them bread and wine, besides forty shekels of silver.
 Even their servants lorded it over the people, but I did not do so because of the fear of God.

 18. Now that which was prepared each day was one ox and six choice sheep; also, fowls were prepared for me, and every ten days all manner of wine in abundance.
-Yet for this, I did not require the governor’s food allowance because the bondager was heavy upon this people.
+Yet for this, I did not require the governor’s food allowance because the work was heavy upon this people.

 19. Remember for my good, O God, all that I have done for this people.